4D-RGPT: Toward Region-level 4D Understanding via Perceptual Distillation: Approach

 To answer 4D questions, MLLMs must understand not only semantic content but also various aspects of 4D knowledge, such as sub-pixel movements and numeric depth values.
 For example, to answer ``\textit{Is the person moving closer to the camera?}'', the MLLM must compare the depth values of the {\it person} across frames.
 Recent 3D/4D specialized MLLMs either rely on self-curated training datasets or exploit external models to enhance 3D knowledge.
 However, both are insufficient for MLLMs to fully achieve 4D understanding.
 Moreover, introducing external modules results in additional inference costs.
 Therefore, a mechanism that provides direct supervision on the MLLM's internal 4D perception capabilities without introducing additional modules is desirable.

 To this end, we propose our \ours~framework.
-We leverage an existing 4D perception model as a teacher to transfer its expert representations to our student, \oursabbr.
+We leverage L4P~\cite{badki2025l4p} as the frozen expert 4D perception model (teacher) to transfer its expert representations to our student, \oursabbr.
+We use the same architecture and pre-trained weights as provided in their paper.
 To ensure comprehensive knowledge transfer, we propose dual-branch distillation: latent distillation and explicit distillation.

 \myparagraph{Latent Distillation.} We start by introducing latent distillation to supervise the MLLM's latent 4D representations, \ie, $\hat \mF_{\tt 4D}$, on the latent space.
 Latent distillation serves as intermediate 4D guidance to the MLLM on the latent space.
 Specifically, our latent distillation loss $\gL_{\tt LD}$ is defined to pull the margin $\Delta_{\tt LD}$ between the latent 4D features from the teacher model $\mF_{\tt 4D}$ and those from the student model $\hat \mF_{\tt 4D}$: